 Our brain, just like our body, relies on the food we eat to function.
 Eating a balanced diet gives us the ability to concentrate and the energy to cope with the challenges we face.

 Good sleep is one of our basic needs for health and wellbeing.
-Not getting enough sleep can have a big impact on how we feel.
-Have a look at some tips to achieving good sleep here.
+Not getting enough sleep (7-9 hours is normal for most people) can have a big impact on how we feel.

 There are so many benefits to asking for help and there are plenty of people out there who can support you.
 Talk to your GP or someone you trust about finding the right person for you.
 Click here to see a list of supports.